feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

                 // Verified, generate a token pair
                 // Get user id by phone number if the user exists, else create one.
-                // User profile is responsible for creating the user if it does not exist. let user_id = users::get_user_id_by_phone_number()
+                // Other endpints are responsible for creating the user if it does not exist. let user_id = users::get_user_id_by_phone_number()
                     .bind(
                         &self.postgres_pool.get().await.map_err(|e| {